NTDLS/TightWiki/README.md

 # Configuration
 ![config](https://user-images.githubusercontent.com/11428567/197877978-e38055dd-e335-4e63-ac3c-e55aede7d572.png)

-Its like the story of Sisyphus, only the stone is RegEx.
+Its like a modern retelling of Sisyphus, only this time the stone is RegEx.